 What is vitamin D?

-Only 10% of our daily vitamin D intake comes from our diet with 90% being derived from sunlight.
-The best time to produce vitamin D from sunlight in the UK is believed to be from March to October, however even in the British summer we often don't get enough sunshine to produce our daily requirement.
+It is often referred to as the “sunshine vitamin” because it is produced in your skin in response to the UVB rays present in sunlight.
+Only 10% of our daily intake comes from our diet with 90% coming from sunlight.
+The best time to produce vitamin D from sunlight in the UK is believed to be from March to October, however, even in the British summer we often don't get enough sunshine to produce our daily requirement.

-PHE now recommends that during autumn and winter, everyone will need to rely on dietary sources of vitamin D and as it is difficult for people to meet the 10 microgram recommendation from food alone, people should consider taking a daily supplement.
+PHE recommends that during autumn and winter, everyone will need to rely on dietary sources of vitamin D and as it is difficult for people to meet the 10 microgram recommendation from food alone, people should consider taking a daily supplement.

 The vitamin D synthesis is also inhibited by ageing, lack of sunshine or covering up with clothes.
-Pregnant and breast-feeding mothers, people with darker skin pigmentation, young children and elderly people may also have inadequate UV exposure.
+Pregnant and breastfeeding mothers, people with darker skin pigmentation, young children and elderly people may also have inadequate UV exposure.

 The power of the sunshine vitamin